Learn my no-fail kitchen counter decor formula, PLUS the 10+ items to create functional beauty and make your kitchen feel magazine-worthy!

-1. Open Cookbook on a Stand
+1. Display an Open Cookbook on a Stand

 For years I just sat my cookbooks down on the countertop, surrounded by my ingredients.
 Until one day I realized I could buy a cookbook stand and get the cookbook up off my counter.
 Duh!!